Iraq's Maliki hopes for government deal by next week

 Residents of Baghdad were increasingly frustrated with the familiar sight of officials squabbling while the country burns.

-"I'm so angry with all these politicians," said Dhamee Sattar Shafiq, a university statistics professor, shopping in a mixed neighbourhood of Sunnis and Shi'ites.
+"I'm so angry with all these politicians," said Dhamee Sattar Shafiq, a university statistics professor, shopping in a mixed neighborhood of Sunnis and Shi'ites.

 "This country is headed for disaster and these men are just working for their own causes."